matthiasbeyer/distrox/README.md

 # distrox

-A distributed social network build on IPFS.
+A distributed social network build on IPFS/IPLD.

 ## License